krane/krane/api/README.md

 ## Authenticated Endpoints

-Authenticated endpoints require Authentication with the Krane server.
+Authenticated endpoints require a token issued by the Krane server.

 ### Spec